TypeStrong/fs-fixture-builder/README.md

 - use `write` to write all files into the fixture directory

 Depending on your testing style, you may want to call `rm` in test teardown, or you may want to leave the fixture on disk for manual testing.
 If the latter, you can call `rm` immediately before `write` to reset the fixture every time it runs.

+## CLI

+The command `capture-fs-fixture` is provided by this package to traverse a directory and generate code to recreate that directory with this tool.
+After installing, run `npx capture-fs-fixture path/to/dir > out.ts`